Published February 28, 2019

-Brain disorders, such as AD, are often polygenetic diseases, Yan explains, where many genes are involved and each gene has a modest impact.
+Brain disorders, such as Alzheimer’s, are often polygenetic diseases, Yan explains, where many genes are involved and each gene has a modest impact.
 An epigenetic approach is advantageous, she says, because epigenetic processes control many genes instead of just one.

 “An epigenetic approach can correct a network of genes, which will collectively restore cells to their normal state and restore the complex brain function,” Yan says.